Methadone for Addiction Treatment

-While methadone does not produce the same effects as heroin, it has strong analgesic and sedating effects, which can be addictive.3 The signs and symptoms of methadone addiction are similar to other opioid addictions.
+You may be wondering, ‘can you get addicted to methadone?’
+While methadone does not produce the same effects as heroin, it has strong pain-relieving and sedating effects, which can be addictive.3 The signs and symptoms of methadone addiction are like those of other opioid addictions.6

 Methadone Side Effects

 As mentioned above, methadone is a type of opioid medication used to treat opioid use disorder.
-It is, however, still an opioid, and has side effects similar to other opioids.
+It is, however, still an opioid, and it can have side effects similar to those of other opioids.

 The following are the most common side effects associated with methadone use:1

-Strict supervision ensures that doses can be changed according to the patient’s opioid tolerance and also takes into account side effects, which is why it’s important to use this medication as prescribed.8 However, one should report all side effects, especially if they persist or become distressing, as it could indicate a potentially dangerous reaction.7
+Strict supervision ensures that doses can be changed according to the patient’s opioid tolerance and considers side effects, which is why it’s important to use this medication as prescribed.7 However, one should report all side effects, especially if they persist or become distressing, as they could indicate a potentially dangerous reaction.7

+Some people taking methadone ask, ‘can you overdose on methadone?’
 Methadone is associated with a decreased risk of deadly overdose.
 Once an individual stabilizes, they usually discontinue illicit drug use completely.
-While some individuals may continue to use illicit drugs, these occurrences are less frequent or the drug is used in smaller amounts.1
+While some individuals may continue to use illicit drugs, these occurrences are less frequent, or the drug is used in smaller amounts.1

-The effects of methadone can last between 4–8 hours and can vary significantly depending on the person.7 For this reason, it’s important never to take more methadone than what is prescribed, even if the effects seem to subside quickly.8
+The effects of methadone can last for between 4 to 8 hours and can vary significantly depending on the person.7 For this reason, it’s important never to take more methadone than what is prescribed, even if the effects seem to subside quickly.7

-Taking more methadone to achieve the same effects as it previously did is one of the main reasons people overdose.7 Other reasons that overdoses occur are not understanding the directions of use, taking methadone with other medications or drugs, having certain health conditions, and deliberately increasing the dose.7
+Taking more methadone to achieve the same effects as it previously caused is one of the main reasons people overdose.7 Other reasons that methadone overdoses occur are not understanding the directions of use, taking methadone with other medications or drugs, having certain health conditions, and deliberately increasing the dose.7